Region's first case of omicron detected in Chowan

 Underhill did acknowledge that, given the number of third/booster doses administered in the region thus far, “it appears booster demand has been much lower than (demand for) the initial first doses” of vaccine.

-ARHS held five mass clinics last week offering booster doses of Pfizer and Moderna.
+ARHS held five mass clinics the week before offering booster doses of Pfizer and Moderna.
 Some of the clinics appear to have been well attended, while others administered fewer doses.

 For example, the total number of booster shots administered in Pasquotank, Perquimans and Camden counties rose by 330, 279 and 174, respectively.
 However, the number of total doses in Chowan and Gates counties, which also hosted clinics, rose by only 24 and 72, respectively.

-ARHS also reported one COVID-related death this week, a Hertford County resident who was over 65.
-ARHS also reported one COVID death last week, a Bertie County resident who also was over 65.
+ARHS also reported one COVID-related death last week, a Hertford County resident who was over 65.
+ARHS also reported one COVID death the previous week, a Bertie County resident who also was over 65.

-The agency also released data Tuesday showing 134 new COVID cases have been reported in the eight counties since Friday.
-That’s in addition to 256 new cases reported last week.
+The agency also released data last week showing 134 new COVID cases had been reported in the eight counties since Dec.
+17. That’s in addition to 256 new cases reported between Dec.
+10 and Dec.
+17.

-Active COVID cases, meanwhile, have risen to 259, an increase of 25 from the week ending Dec.
-10. Pasquotank had the highest number of new cases (90) and active cases (59) as of Tuesday.
-Currituck had the second-highest number of new cases (73) and active cases (51).
+Active COVID cases, meanwhile, rose to 259, an increase of 25 from the week ending Dec.
+10. Pasquotank had the highest number of new cases (90) and active cases (59) as of Dec.
+21. Currituck had the second-highest number of new cases (73) and active cases (51).

 Perquimans, Camden and Bertie tied for the third-highest number of new cases (42).
 Bertie was fourth in active cases (36) while Camden was seventh (15) in active cases.